rkvcs/dyr/README.md

 # Dyr

-Command line to list files on folder.
+Command line to list files on terminal.

 ### How to install